f4exb/sdrangel/plugins/samplesink/xtrxoutput/readme.md

 <h3>2: DAC sample rate</h3>

 This is the sample rate at which the DAC runs in kS/s (k) or MS/s (M) after hardware interpolation (9).
 Thus this is the host to device sample rate (11) multiplied by the hardware interpolation factor (9).
-Please note that a hardware decimation of 4 is required for the device to work properly.
+Please note that a hardware decimation of at least 4 (the default) is required for the device to work properly.

 <h3>3: Center frequency</h3>